I've never, they're saying, received this much hatred and racism.

 Right.

-Here's here's a thought uh as well, folks.
+Here's a thought as well, folks.

-But here's here's a from last Friday.
+But here's from last Friday.

-The reality is much simpler, has nothing to do with legislative tactics.
+It has nothing to do with legislative tactics.

-The immigration bill failed because a broad cross section of the American people are opposed to it, pure and simple.
+The immigration bill failed because a broad cross-section of the American people are opposed to it, pure and simple.

-White Americans are opposed, Americans of color are opposed.
+Americans of color are opposed.

 The opposition to this crossed every line, crossed every boundary, crossed every marker.